f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 SNMP configuration was only available in the CLI and API prior to F5OS-A 1.3.0, and the CLI configuration was not intuitive.
 F5OS-A 1.2.0 has improved and streamlined SNMP configuration in the CLI and then configuration via the webUI was also added in F5OS-A 1.3.0.
 The example below is utilizing the new and improved SNMP CLI configuration for rSeries systems running F5OS-A 1.2.0 or later.

 Enabling SNMP can be done from the CLI by configuring the **public** SNMP community, and then configuring a **security-model**.
 The command below sets up an SNMP community of **public** with v1 and v2c security models.
-You may choose to enable both of these security models or only one.
+You may choose to enable both security models or only one.

 .. code-block:: bash